How to Save Multiple Excel Charts as Image Files

 Moreover, saving as an image protects the chart formatting from accidental changes that could occur if left as an Excel file.
 Finally, with the ability to edit charts in graphics editors like Photoshop, images provide more flexibility for enhancing Excel visualizations outside of spreadsheets.
 In summary, the versatility and shareability of charts can be greatly improved by saving Excel charts as images.

-How to Save an Excel Chart as PNG, JPG, GIF, PDF
+How to Save Chart as Image in Excel: PNG, JPG, GIF, PDF

 Excel provides built-in options to save charts as images.
 Here are the steps: